 - Meg Medina (Yaqui Delgado, Burn Baby Burn) – 2017 National Book Award longlist

 - Sean Qualls (Before John Was A Jazz Giant, Giant Steps To Change The World) – Coretta Scott King illustration honoree

-- John Parra (Waiting for the Biblioburro, Green is a Chile Pepper) – award-winning illustrator and the subject of a simultaneous art exhibition at the Longwood Center for the Visual Arts
+- John Parra (Waiting for the Biblioburro, Green is a Chile Pepper) – award-winning illustrator and the subject of a concurrent art exhibition at the Longwood Center for the Visual Arts

 - Selina Alko (The Case for Loving: The Fight for Interracial Marriage)

-- Sophie Blackall (Ivy & Bean, Ruby’s Wish, Finding Winnie) – 2016 Caldecott Award recipient
+- Sophie Blackall (Ivy & Bean, Ruby’s Wish, Finding Winnie) – 2016 Caldecott Award winner

 - Donhielle Clayton (Tiny Pretty Things) – YA author, #WeNeedDiverseBooks librarian